Solar Panel Essentials: From Sunlight to Power Production

 Solar panels produce DC electricity, but our homes use AC electricity.
 Hence, we cannot connect solar panels directly to our homes.

 To make solar panels work with our home wiring, we use a device called a solar inverter.
 The solar inverter converts the DC from the solar panels to AC for your home.
-The to your house via a dedicated circuit on your consumer unit.
-Additionally, you should install DC isolators between the solar panels and the inverter for and maintainability.
+The solar inverter is connected to your house via a dedicated circuit on your consumer unit.
+Additionally, you should install DC isolators between the solar panels and the inverter for safety and maintainability.

 Conclusion